SUMMER CAMP 2026!

 Music, rhythm, and movement

 We do not use standardized testing or traditional grading.
-Instead, we assess through:
+Instead, we thoughtfully assess each child through:

-Because of our small group sizes and responsive teaching, we can honor each child’s growth while offering individualized support and challenge.
+Because of our small group sizes and responsive teaching, we are able to truly see each child, support their growth, and provide individualized challenge and encouragement.